chrisjihee/ETRIJ-24.02/contents/draft.md

 the models separately for written and spoken language rather than separating them by source.
 The statistics of the full data for the three types of models are presented in
-Table [tab:data-statistics].
+Table <a href="#tab:data-statistics" data-reference-type="ref"
+data-reference="tab:data-statistics">[tab:data-statistics]</a>.
 Because
 of the large volume of UCorpus, we randomly selected some of them to train the actual model.

-We transformed this organized morphological corpus using the training-example transformation process described in Section 2.2 to generate samples for training the dictionary-based morphological analysis model.
+We transformed this organized morphological corpus using the training-example transformation process described in Section
+ <a href="#subsec:training-example-transformation"
+data-reference-type="ref"
+data-reference="subsec:training-example-transformation">2.2</a> to
+generate samples for training the dictionary-based morphological analysis model.